 Using the getters like

-we can easy read information about created mapping.
+we can easily read information about created mapping.

 The novel thing about pmem is you can copy to it directly, like any